chandevbringino/Portfolio/README.md

 <br>
 ‼️ NOTE ‼️<br>
-In this repository, I am only demonstrating the apps I made, the architecture, structure, and pattern I used with no regards to git branching.
+FYI: In this repository, I am only demonstrating the apps I made, the architecture, structure, and pattern I used with no regards to git branching.
 You may see that I don't branchout from my main when adding a feature, fixing a bug or keep the commits message very good.
 But I am aware of how to do git branching.
 Thank you. 😊